-Whilst a disclosure made to a non-eligible recipient may not qualify as a whistleblowing disclosure under the legislation and therefore, the anonymity protections do not apply to the discloser, EY addresses every report received confidentially and in accordance with our EY values and our EY Ethics Hotline obligations.
+Whilst a disclosure made to a non-eligible recipient may not qualify as a whistleblowing disclosure under the legislation and therefore the anonymity protections do not apply to the discloser, EY addresses every report received confidentially and in accordance with our EY values and our EY Ethics Hotline obligations.

 Once a protected disclosure is made, an eligible recipient may not delegate or discharge their legal obligation to respond.
+Different individuals may qualify as an Eligible Recipient under the legislation in different countries.